Akirakato1/Slay-the-Spire-2-dashboard/README.md

 # STS2 Dashboard

+.
 A desktop statistics dashboard for **Slay the Spire 2** run history.
-Watches your `.run` folder, parses every run, and shows stats, run details, deck evolution, and aggregate insights — no browser or Python required.
+Watches your `.run` folder, parses every run, and shows stats, run details, deck evolution, and aggregate insights.
+Displays your deck and can step through your choices throughout the run with the patch accurate card + relic descrtiptions.
+Share runs with friends
+.
 ---

 ## Quickstart